-Antrim set to appoint former Meath boss McEntee
+Antrim appoint former Meath boss McEntee

-Andy McEntee: Antrim set to appoint former Meath boss as new manager
+Andy McEntee: Antrim appoint former Meath boss as new manager on three-year term

 Last updated on .From the section Gaelic Games

-Andy McEntee is set to be appointed as the new Antrim senior football manager.
+Andy McEntee has been appointed as the new Antrim senior football manager on a three-year term.

 The former Meath boss will take over from Tyrone great Enda McGinley, who stepped down after Antrim's Tailteann Cup exit in May.

-McEntee opted against seeking a third term with Meath after the Royals' All-Ireland qualifier defeat by Clare in June.
+McEntee opted against seeking a third term with Meath after their All-Ireland qualifier defeat by Clare in June.

-His appointment was approved at a county board meeting and he is expected to be ratified by clubs on Monday.
+His appointment was approved at a county board meeting and was ratified by clubs on Monday evening.

+"Antrim County Board are delighted to announce that Andy McEntee has been ratified as the new Antrim senior football manager on a three-year term," an Antrim GAA statement said.

+"Andy brings a wealth of management experience at the top tier of both club and county football.

 Prior to his stint with Meath, McEntee led Dublin club Ballyboden St Enda's to an All-Ireland Club Football title in 2016.